darshankm-excelr/BCI-research/README.md

 ### THE IDEA

 - providing basic visual informations to complete blind peoples using ML and BCI
 - ## 1.
-A life long learning ML model that decodes the user thoughts to text
+A life long learning ML model that decodes the user thoughts to Image

   - ### Detect brain waves using a non invasive device.
   - Two ways to do it
     - #### Electroencephalography (EEG):